kristerhedfors/sumarai/README.md

 - Python 3.6 or higher (for Python version)
 - Go 1.16 or higher (for Go version)
-- llamafile executable (can be placed in PATH, current directory, or specified via LLAMAFILE environment variable)
+- llamafile executable (can be placed in PATH, current directory, or specified via LLAMAFILE_PATH environment variable)

 ### Installation